 Generally the use of snowmobiles in Provincial Parks is prohibited.
 BC Parks has allowed for this activity to continue in Tatshenshini-Alsek Park providing it is contained within the Natural Environment Zone and does not negatively impact conservation values.
 However, if this objective cannot be achieved, BC Parks will have no choice other than to consider a complete closure to the use of snowmobiles in the park.

 - Google Earth file of the snowmobile boundary [KMZ]

 - Snowmobile Area Map [PDF]

 - Be Respectful of Others – Snowmobiles can present a danger to other park visitors, especially backcountry skiers and snowboarders.

-- Ride Straight – Avoid alcohol until you are completely finished riding, snowmobile operation requires constant care, caution and attention.
+- Ride Straight – Avoid drugs and alcohol until you are completely finished riding.
+Snowmobile operation requires constant care, caution and attention.